MR901/posts/_posts/2025-09-02-github-pages-setup-build-deploy-cleanup.rst

 --------------------------------------------------------

 **Situation**
   Reviewers want to preview a PR build without merging.

 **Goal**
   Build the site on pull_request, upload the output as an artifact, and link it in the job summary.

+**Tasks**
+  1. Add a pull_request workflow that builds the site
+  2. Upload the build output as an artifact
+  3. Add a job summary with artifact reference

 **Actions**